Massipssa/Docs/cloud/aws/Visualization/concepts.md

         * Accelerates interactive queries on large datasets
     * Each user gets 10GB of SPICE
     * Highly available / durable
-    * Scles to hundreds of thousands of users
+    * Scales to hundreds of thousands of users